bluechef79/alpha_blog/README.md

-This is hte repository for the first alpha_blog app of the Complete Ruby developer course.
+This is the repository for the first alpha_blog app of the Complete Ruby developer course.